 The program is entirely digital and comes in PDF manuals, charts that can be downloaded and printed, and video libraries.
 You can access the videos from an online portal, no DVDs deliveries, and you can access the program immediately upon purchase.

 Some people prefer hard copies and DVDs which unfortunately are not available for this program, but the electronic format also means instant access and no shipping/handling charges.

 The program comes in 2 versions, GOLD or SILVER.
 With the GOLD you get everything that the SILVER offers, plus Brian St Pierre’s Nutrition Guide.

 6 Main Components:

-- The High Performance Handbook: Video Database – A 3/hour 200+ video library.
+- The High-Performance Handbook: Video Database – A 3/hour 200+ video library.
 The videos are concise, detailed, and straight to the point.
-All exercises performed by a demonstrating athlete with Eric Cressey coaching by his side, describing all the subtle aspects of each exercise.
+All exercises were performed by a demonstrating athlete with Eric Cressey coaching by his side, describing all the subtle aspects of each exercise.

 - The High Performance Handbook: Special Populations Guide – An extra customization tool for more modifications depending on your specific needs.
 This part tells you how to change the program for over-40 trainees, muscle builders, powerlifters, Olympic lifters, or any other athlete.

 - Bonus 1: Maximum Tension for Maximal Results – A manual by Miguel Aragoncillo on all aspects of tension-building strategies and strength.